StackVista/stackstate-docs/setup/cli.md

 1. Copy the file `conf.d/conf.example.yaml` from the ZIP archive and put it in one of the directories named above.
 2. Rename the file to be `conf.yaml`.
-3. Edit the file to add the URLs to the StackState APIs, any required authentication details and client details.
+3. Edit the file and add:
+  * URLs to the StackState APIs.
+  * Any required authentication details.
+  * Client details.

 For example:

 ```yaml
 instances: